w1oves/Rein/readme.md

 ```
 (Optional) **ACDC**: Download all image and label packages from [ACDC](https://acdc.vision.ee.ethz.ch/) and extract them to `data/acdc`.

-**Checkpoints:** Download pre-trained weights from [facebookresearch](https://dl.fbaipublicfiles.com/dinov2/dinov2_vitl14/dinov2_vitl14_pretrain.pth) for testing.
-Place them in the project directory without changing the file name.
 The final folder structure should look like this:

 ```
 Rein